Mike Bielecki: Cleveland Indians

 In 1993, as an Indian, Bielecki had been invited to join Steve Olin, Tim Crews and Bob Ojeda on a fishing boat in spring training, but declined.
 The subsequent crash of the boat killed Olin and Crews, and nearly killed Ojeda.
 Bielecki didn't stay long in Cleveland; he ended the season pitching for the Baltimore Orioles AAA farm team.

 California Angels

 In 1995 Bielecki pitched for the California Angels, and had a 5.97 ERA in 22 appearances with the team.

 Atlanta Braves

-In 1991 Bielecki was acquired by the Braves along with Damon Berryhill.
-With only two days left in the season, in 1992 he was named the fifth starter for the Braves but his season ended in August due to an elbow injury.
-In 1994 he returned to the Braves.
-Appeared in the 1996 World Series as a member of the Braves.
-His final game was on August 16, 1997.
+Bielecki pitched in three separate stints for the Braves.
+He joined them for the first time near the end of the 1991 season, when he and Damon Berryhill were traded from the Cubs in exchange for Turk Wendell and Yorkis Perez.
+Bielecki returned in 1994 and again in 1996, pitching primarily out of the bullpen.
+In the latter year, he made six appearances in the postseason and did not give up a run while striking out twelve batters.
+He concluded his career by pitching in a career-high fifty games, all in relief, in 1997.